angular/angular/aio/content/guide/i18n-common-translation-files.md

 Unless you are fluent in the language and have the time to edit translations, you will likely complete the following steps.

-1. Send each translation file to a translator
+1. Send each translation file to a translator.
-1. The translator uses an XLIFF file editor complete the following actions
+1. The translator uses an XLIFF file editor complete the following actions.
-    1. Create the translation
+    1. Create the translation.
-    1. Edit the translation
+    1. Edit the translation.

 ### Translation process example for French